Home Search Index of men A-Z

 Awarded the Long Service & Good Conduct medal on the 2nd of August 1865, with a gratuity of £5.

-To live at No. 7 Dunstable Villas, Richmond, Surrey, after discharge.
+He said he intended to live at 7, Dunstable Villas, Richmond, Surrey, after discharge.

 1871 Census